REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 False Solomon's seal Maianthemum racemosumfalse spikenard CF

-Starry false Solomon's seal Maianthemum stellatum F
+Starry false Solomon's seal Maianthemum stellatum FM

-Perennial sow-thistle Sonchus arvensis
+Perennial sow-thistle Sonchus arvensis M

 Common speedwell Veronica officinalis common gypsyweed